michaeljclark/rv8/doc/src/mmio.md

 There is a single 64-bit read/write register:

-- when read, returns an IRQ number for the highest priority interrupt
+- Read returns an IRQ number for the highest priority interrupt
-- when written, claims an IRQ number and signals EOI (End Of Interrupt)
+- Write claims an IRQ number and signals EOI (End Of Interrupt)
-- interrupt service can read multiple times until zero is returned
+- Interrupt service can read multiple times until zero is returned
-- zero is returned if there are no active interrupts
+- Zero is returned if there are no active interrupts

 ## UART (Universal Asychronous Receiver / Transmitter)